tokenmill/beagle/README.md

 Min time spent per document varied from 0.6 ms for dictionary of 10k phrases to 1.1 ms per document for 55k phrases.

 ![alt text](charts/mt-min-max-per-doc.png)

-Code for benchmarking and more benchmarks can be found [here](https://github.com/tokenmill/beagle-performance-benchmarks).

 ## Dictionary readers